HO-CTO/sre-monitoring-as-code/contributing.md

 The pull request must be reviewed by two members of our team and pass the checks in our pipelines before it can be squashed and merged.

+## Coding conventions

+Please follow the style guide at https://github.com/databricks/jsonnet-style-guide when making contributions to the Jsonnet code.

 # File and object layouts